 Even the happiest, most magical place on Earth can be a somewhat stressful and confusing place to be – even for those of us who’ve visited many-a-times.
 For four years I lived in Orange County and worked as a Downtown Disney “Cast Member” at the House of Blues Anaheim, so it’s safe to assume I’ve spent quite a bit of quality time figuring out how to optimize my “fun” time at Disneyland and California Adventure.
-After a number of visits and 30 solid years of experience, I’ve come up with 10 of the best tricks in my personal arsenal to making the Disneyland experience meet its utmost potential.
+After a number of visits and 30 solid years of experience, I’ve come up with 10 of the best tips and tricks in my personal arsenal to making the Disneyland experience meet its utmost potential.
 You deserve to be the happiest person at Disneyland, let’s make it happen.

 UPDATE: This blog post was originally written 4 years ago, but everything listed still holds up!
 The only new major addition is the Disneyland App.
 This App is your key to basically EVERYTHING – purchasing tickets, access to maps, Fastpasses, purchasing food, show info, and so much more.
 If you’re heading to the Park, be sure to download the app first!!